datanav/docs/hub/documentation/connectors/patterns/continuation.rst

 Continuation
 ============

-Continuation (also known as incremental loading) involves extracting only the data that has changed since the last extraction cycle.
+Continuation (also known as incremental loading) involves extracting only the data that has changed (excluding deletions) since the last extraction cycle.

 Implementing continuation in a connector
 ----------------------------------------